Endangered Species 2050

 If your endangered species is literally where you live, find out what you can do to help it.
 Find out what is threatening the species, and discover what needs to be done to stop the damage.
 From there, you will know what you can do.
 For example, if you live near a cove where a threatened bird species is known to land and breed, and they are threatened by plastic garbage that they feed to their chicks, you can take action by cleaning up the shores (by yourself, or gather a group).

 Once you begin to research what is threatening your species, you will see the bigger picture.
 Here is an example: If your endangered species is a rainforest plant, you may come to realize that the plant is dying because a particular bird that eats it’s seeds and distributes it throughout the forest by leaving its droppings is critically endangered.
-As you research why the bird is threatened, you may find out that it is because of illegal poaching.
+As you research why the bird is endanagered, you may find out that it is because of illegal poaching.
 THEN, you will want the poaching to stop!
 And that will lead you to finding out how to motivate governments or other higher powers to take stricter actions against poaching.
+Eliminate poaching, the bird will come back, and the seeds will be distributed for the endangered plant!
+Basic circle of life 🙂

 BREAK FREE AND GET CREATIVE!